 Over time, most of the globally recognized brands get simpler and simpler.

-It is important to make sure that your logo also works well in black and white, this version often allows you to better see the impact of it.
+It is important to make sure that your logo also works well in black and white, this version often allows you to better see its impact.
 These different versions must be developed simultaneously so as not to have any surprises once a final version has been validated.

 KEEP YOUR BALANCE SO YOU DON’T DISTRACT

 Illustrations or graphic symbols of the logo must be balanced.
 If you look at the logo, the eye should see the image harmoniously.
 Neither section of the logo should dominate the other.
 This is the case with any pictorial work, the greatest painters in the world mix certain colors so that none stands out too much to distract from the overall painting.
 It is also essential to use your logo always in a consistent way, not to modify your logo according to the different supports on which you wish to use it, and to apply rules in the space reserved for this one.
 For example, you can decide that your logo can never cover an image and that it should have free space around it.

 RELAY A SENSE, A MOOD OR A FEELING